Sulmon/APIs/README.md

  in the fithb part we learn how to build an API with javascript (Express)

- by the end of this tutorial you should be able to understand , use and create your own APIs
+ by the end of this tutorial you should be able to understand , use and create your own APIs!